Q&A: What to know about the Capital One data breach

 The data breach involves about 100 million people in the U.S. and 6 million in Canada.

+Prosecutors said a misconfigured Capital One firewall let Thompson access folders of data that Amazon Web Services was hosting for the bank.
+Thompson sent a command that returned a list of more than 700 folders and copied data from an unspecified number of them.
 Capital One said the bulk of the hacked data consisted of information supplied by consumers and small businesses who applied for credit cards between 2005 and early 2019.
 The hacker also was able to gain some access to fragments of transactional information from dates in 2016, 2017 and 2018.

 The bank said it believes it is unlikely that the information obtained was used for fraud, but the investigation is ongoing.